laurelmackenzie/starter-hugo-academic/content/publication/johnson-2007-acoustic/index.md

 publishDate: '2021-10-08T15:44:44.990329Z'
 publication_types:
 - '1'
-abstract: 'One common historical development in languages with distinctively nasalized vowels is the excrescence of coda velar nasals in place of nasalized vowels.
-For example, the dialect of French spoken in the southwestern part of France (Midi French) is characterized by words ending in the velar nasal [ŋ] where Parisian French has nasalized vowels and no final nasal consonant ([savɔ̃]~[savɔŋ] "soap").
+abstract: "One common historical development in languages with distinctively nasalized vowels is the excrescence of coda velar nasals in place of nasalized vowels.
+For example, the dialect of French spoken in the southwestern part of France (Midi French) is characterized by words ending in the velar nasal [ŋ] where Parisian French has nasalized vowels and no final nasal consonant ([savɔ̃]~[savɔŋ] 'soap').
 More generally, there is a cross-linguistic tendency for the unmarked place of articulation for coda nasals, and perhaps also for stops, to be velar.
 In four experiments, we explored why the cross-linguistically unmarked place for the excrescent nasal is velar.
-The experiments test '
+The experiments test Ohala's"
 publication: '*UC Berkeley PhonLab Annual Report 3*'
 ---